A-00768

 2027-01-01

-Imposes obligations on developers and deployers of high-risk AI decision systems — systems that make or substantially contribute to consequential decisions in employment, housing, credit, insurance, healthcare, education, legal services, and government services — to protect New York consumers from algorithmic discrimination.
-Developers must provide deployers with documentation on training data, bias risks, and mitigation measures, and must publish public summaries of their high-risk AI systems.
-Deployers must implement risk management programs aligned with NIST AI RMF or equivalent frameworks, complete and retain impact assessments (at least annually and within 90 days of substantial modifications), conduct annual discrimination reviews, and provide consumers with pre-decision notice and post-adverse-decision explanations with appeal rights.
-Developers of general-purpose AI models face separate technical documentation and downstream disclosure obligations.
+Establishes comprehensive obligations for developers and deployers of high-risk AI decision systems — those that make or substantially factor into consequential decisions in education, employment, financial services, government services, healthcare, housing, insurance, or legal services — to protect New York consumers from algorithmic discrimination.
+Developers must provide downstream deployers with documentation on foreseeable uses, training data, bias risks, and mitigation measures, and must publish public summaries of their high-risk AI systems.
+Deployers must implement risk management programs guided by NIST AI RMF or ISO/IEC 42001, conduct and retain impact assessments (initially and at least annually), perform annual non-discrimination reviews, notify consumers before consequential automated decisions, and provide adverse decision explanations with appeal rights.
+Developers of general-purpose AI models must maintain and share technical documentation.
+A rebuttable presumption of reasonable care is available when an AG-identified independent auditor completes bias and governance audits.
 Enforcement is exclusively by the Attorney General under an unfair trade practices theory; no private right of action is created.
-A 60-day mandatory cure period applies during the first year of enforcement.

 Summary

-Imposes obligations on developers and deployers of high-risk AI decision systems — systems that make or substantially contribute to consequential decisions in employment, housing, credit, insurance, healthcare, education, legal services, and government services — to protect New York consumers from algorithmic discrimination.
-Developers must provide deployers with documentation on training data, bias risks, and mitigation measures, and must publish public summaries of their high-risk AI systems.
-Deployers must implement risk management programs aligned with NIST AI RMF or equivalent frameworks, complete and retain impact assessments (at least annually and within 90 days of substantial modifications), conduct annual discrimination reviews, and provide consumers with pre-decision notice and post-adverse-decision explanations with appeal rights.
-Developers of general-purpose AI models face separate technical documentation and downstream disclosure obligations.
+Establishes comprehensive obligations for developers and deployers of high-risk AI decision systems — those that make or substantially factor into consequential decisions in education, employment, financial services, government services, healthcare, housing, insurance, or legal services — to protect New York consumers from algorithmic discrimination.
+Developers must provide downstream deployers with documentation on foreseeable uses, training data, bias risks, and mitigation measures, and must publish public summaries of their high-risk AI systems.
+Deployers must implement risk management programs guided by NIST AI RMF or ISO/IEC 42001, conduct and retain impact assessments (initially and at least annually), perform annual non-discrimination reviews, notify consumers before consequential automated decisions, and provide adverse decision explanations with appeal rights.
+Developers of general-purpose AI models must maintain and share technical documentation.
+A rebuttable presumption of reasonable care is available when an AG-identified independent auditor completes bias and governance audits.
 Enforcement is exclusively by the Attorney General under an unfair trade practices theory; no private right of action is created.
-A 60-day mandatory cure period applies during the first year of enforcement.

 Enforcement & Penalties